-The 2021 Annual Security Report is compiled and presented in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Statistics Act of 1990.
+The 2022 Annual Security Report is compiled and presented in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Statistics Act of 1990.
 The purpose of this report is to promote a safe and positive learning environment by providing important information on campus safety and security policies, emergency procedures, crime prevention, victims' rights and services, and procedures to follow when reporting crimes.
-This report contains crime statistics for the calendar years of 2018, 2019, and 2020.
+This report contains crime statistics for the calendar years of 2019, 2020, and 2021.

-The year 2020 was an unprecedented one for Southwestern Community College District with the spread of the Coronavirus and its impact on our students, faculty, and staff along with the greater San Diego community.
-Most instruction transitioned from in-person classes to online variations to minimize the spread of the infection and to protect our campus communities from the health risks of the virus.
+The year 2021 continued to be unprecedented time for Southwestern Community College District with the continuing modifications of operations because of the spread of the Coronavirus and its impact on our students, faculty, and staff along with the greater San Diego community.
+Most instruction continued to transition from in-person classes to online variations to minimize the spread of the infection and to protect our campus communities from the health risks of the virus.
 District services remained intact to provide support to our students and employees.
-The Southwestern College Police Department is committed to providing a secure campus environment, even during times of distant learning.
+The Southwestern College Police Department is committed to providing a secure campus environment, even during times of modified learning.
 The safety of our students, faculty, and staff remains of paramount concern.